Bell violation for unknown continuous-variable states

-A non-dimension-reducing approach by Cavalcanti, Foster, Reid, and Drummond (CFRD) \cite{CFRD} leads to a continuous multipartite inequality that doesn't rely on a discretization of the continuous degrees of freedom.
-However, to construct the CFRD inequality, operator commutation relations must be ignored, which also eliminates a large category from test (see Sun, et al. \cite{Sun-etal}).
-Additionally, violation of these inequalities may not be possible with only two parties \cite{Salles2008}.
+Methods for testing local realism in continuous-variable systems have been proposed in order to advance the goal of reaching a completely loophole-free conclusion, and experimental tests on continuous-variable systems have been carried out \cite{Rarity1990,Kwiat1993,Strekalov1996,Kuzmich2000,Yarnall-etal07}.
+However, these tests and all continuous-variable proposals to date \cite{Rarity1990,Kwiat1993,Strekalov1996,Kuzmich2000,Yarnall-etal07,Franson1989,Banaszek,Gilchrist-etal98, Munro-Milburn98, Chen-etal02, Wenger-etal03, Brukner2003} fall short because they rely on advance knowledge of the state under test.
+These methods fail whenever the state under test is unknown because then there is no basis by which measurement strategies can be guaranteed effective.
+One reason is that non-local correlations present in the original state can evade detection under dimensional reduction \cite{Broadbent-etal}, as may happen, for example, in pursuing pseudo-spin \cite{Chen-etal02,Brukner2003,Yarnall-etal07} or binning \cite{Wenger-etal03} methods.
+An exceptiona l approach by E.G. Cavalcanti et al \cite{CFRD} leads to a continuous multipartite inequality that doesn't rely on advance knowledge of the state under test.
+However, to construct their inequality, operator commutation relations must be ignored, which also eliminates a large category of local realistic theories from test -- see Q. Sun et al \cite{CFRD}.
+Additionally, violation of these inequalities may not be possible with only two parties -- see A. Salles et al \cite{CFRD}.

-The central issue to be addressed here has two parts: to derive a standard CHSH Bell inequality \cite{CHSH69} for an arbitrary bipartite input state in an unbounded continuous variable state space, and to describe a currently accessible experimental method for its test.
+Thus two obstacles that have not yet been overcome are these: to derive a standard Bell-CHSH inequality \cite{CHSH69} for an arbitrary and unknown bipartite input state in an unbounded continuous-variable state space, and to describe a currently feasible experimental method for its test.